novacrazy/bluebird-co/README.md

 * Generators and GeneratorFunctions
 * Iterables (like `new Set([1, 2, 3]).values()`)
 * Functions (as Thunks)
-* Custom data types via [`.addYieldHandler(fn)`]()
+* Custom data types via [`.addYieldHandler(fn)`#addyieldhandlerfn--function
 * Any combination or nesting of the above.

 # Custom yieldable types
 It may become desirable to add custom yield handling for types not listed above based on the needs of a certain application.
-To make this easy, bluebird-co provides an analogue to Bluebird's [Bluebird.coroutine.addYieldHandler]() that works together in combination with the above yield handlers.
+To make this easy, bluebird-co provides an analogue to Bluebird's [Bluebird.coroutine.addYieldHandler](http://bluebirdjs.com/docs/api/promise.coroutine.addyieldhandler.html) that works together in combination with the above yield handlers.

-To do this, bluebird-co provides the [`.coroutine.addYieldHandler(fn)`]() function, or just [`.addYieldHandler(fn)`]() for short.
+To do this, bluebird-co provides the [`.coroutine.addYieldHandler(fn)`](#addyieldhandlerfn--function) function, or just [`.addYieldHandler(fn)`](#addyieldhandlerfn--function) for short.
 The first is for strict compatibility with Bluebird.

 Example of automatically fetching model data by yielding the model instance:
 ```javascript